Heritage Teaching & Administrative Staff

 Cortney Marx- 4th-6th Grade Math

-Cortney grew up in a small town in southern Oregon.
-She knew she wanted to be a teacher since the first grade and has wonderful memories of her teacher, Mrs. Brown, who she aspires to be like.
+Cortney knew she wanted to be a teacher since the first grade and has wonderful memories of her teacher, Mrs. Brown, who she aspires to be like.
 She remembers coming home from school, gathering up her dolls and school supplies, and "teaching" them.
 Her passion for teaching grew stronger as Cortney got older, so it was no surprise that after graduating high school, she went on to college to pursue her teaching degree.
 She attended George Fox University and graduated in 2004 with a Bachelor's of Science in Early Childhood Education and Elementary Education, K-8th.
 Her teaching experiences range from being the lead third grade teacher at a private Christian school, substitute teaching K-12 in public schools, being a support special education teacher, working with students who have Autism Spectrum Disorder, being the lead teacher for first through sixth graders while teaching a different subject to a different age group every 45 minutes, and tutoring.
 No matter the education setting, Cortney loves to teach!
-She lives with her extremely supportive husband and her puppy, Juneau, a Border Collie Labrador mix, who is now four-years old.
-Cortney's hope for her is to become a certified therapy dog, who can visit schools and support struggling students.

 Ashley started her career in music in 1986 as a voice major at the North Carolina School of the Arts in Winston Salem North Carolina.
 She was nearly finished with her degree in voice performance when she transferred to Guilford College in Greensboro, North Carolina to receive her B.S. in Geology with a minor in field biology in 1992.
 Ashley then came to Montana to teach for the Glacier Institute and completed graduate work at The University of Montana – Missoula in Environmental Studies.
 A veteran naturalist and conservation educator, Ashley is a former Ranger Naturalist for Glacier National Park and educator for organizations, such as The Glacier Institute, Swan Ecosystem Center, and Flathead Audubon Society.
 In 2012 she was voted Audubon Educator of the year.
 Currently she teaches Geology courses at Flathead Valley Community College and is a Naturalist/Instructor with Road Scholar, The Glacier Institute, and the MSU Outdoor Campus Ministry Program.
 Ashley loves to take the miraculous drama of God’s Creation and turn it into a story that will captivate her students.
 She has homeschooled her two daughters for the past 12 years.

 Jessica was born and raised in the PNW where she met her husband and had two children.
-She has been homeschooling her daughter and son for seven years and has enjoyed being a part of their education.
+She has been homeschooling her daughter and son from the beginning of their education and has enjoyed being a part of their journey.
 God also put it on her heart to help point little children to Jesus and has responded to that call by serving with babies and toddlers for many years at her church.
-She is blessed to respond even further to that call by serving in the preschool and nursery program at Heritage Academy.
+She has been blessed to respond to that call even further by serving in the preschool and nursery program at Heritage Academy.
+Jessica is passionate about her relationship with Jesus, her family, living in community with others, music, and finding joy in the everyday moments.

 Lisa Ochenrider- Latin

-Lisa grew up in Alaska, where she developed a deep love for Jesus, people, and adventuring in the great outdoors.
+Lisa grew up in Alaska where she developed a deep love for Jesus, people, and adventuring in the great outdoors.
 She attended Multnomah Bible College in Portland, OR, and then went on to graduate with a Bachelor of Science in Nursing from the University of Alaska, Anchorage in 2003.
-In 2004 she met a wonderful, passionate, and adventurous medical student named Mark, moved to Washington, and married him.
-They spent the next 12 years completing residency, starting and running a small medical practice, and having five beautiful children.
-In 2016, the adventure continued as they moved back to the Flathead Valley where her husband grew up.
+She and her husband, Mark, spent 12 years in the Seattle area having 5 children and starting and running a small medical practice.
+In 2016, they moved back to the Flathead Valley where her husband grew up.
 Lisa has been an educator since 2012, first at a private school and then in co-ops and home-school settings.
-At Heritage, she loves the combination of wonderful teachers and classmates mixed with the gift of having her children at home most days.
-Lisa began teaching 3rd Grade English at Heritage in 2018.
-She loves the opportunity to get to know the students and families and hopes to inspire them to love learning and know the depth of God's love for them.
+She is grateful for the combination at Heritage of wonderful teachers and classmates mixed with the gift of learning at home together.
+As a teacher, Lisa loves getting to know the students and families, and hopes to inspire them to love learning and know the depth of God's love for them.
 During their free time, the Ochenriders enjoy time with friends, camping, rafting, hiking, and exploring God's beautiful creation together.

 Jenny Petersen- Tuition and Accounts, Business Manger